freepius/asVoyage-website/README.md

 * BUG on IE 9 : problem to refresh captcha (eg: on contact page)
 * Improve tags size on tags box ?!
 * Media module : add an "info box" on home page
-* ADMIN : make a command to clear cache (twig, http, mongo-http...)
 * Follow my pullrequest for :
   * Lightbox2
   * Leaflet Zoom Control